The M.C.M. program prepares

 All core and elective courses in

-the seven specializations are taught either online and/or on campus in the evening between 6:20-9:00 p.m. on weeknights, and some are offered on weekends.
-Some electives are cross-listed with courses in the master of information program or the doctoral program in the school.
+the seven specializations are taught either online and/or on campus in the evening between 6:00-9:00 p.m. on weeknights (Mon. to Thurs.), and some are offered on weekends.
+Some electives are cross-listed with courses in the Master of Information program or the PhD program in the school.

 The office of the M.C.M. program is located in the School of Communication and Information Building, 4 Huntington Street, New Brunswick, NJ 08901-1071.